Mass Times, Regularly Scheduled Sacraments, and Devotions

 - Social Distancing: So that everyone may feel safe and welcomed, there will be two sections within the church: a “socially distanced section” on the right and a “non-socially distanced section” on the left.
 There will be signs and ushers to guide you.
 It is your responsibility to choose the section that you feel most comfortable in and which best suits your health situation while also respecting the needs and decisions of others.
 Individuals from different households are still encouraged to maintain reasonable separation and respect each other’s personal space.

 - Hygiene: Please use hand sanitizer when entering or exiting the building.
 Hand sanitizer will be available at the entrances though you are welcome also to bring your own.
 Please cover coughs and sneezes with tissues or the inside of the elbow and use hand sanitizer after coughing and/or sneezing.
 When using the parish restrooms, wash hands with soap and warm water for at least 20 seconds.

-- Singing: Due to the precautions surrounding this activity per the latest CDC and NYS guidance, congregational singing is still suspended, though singing by the cantor(s) and musicians will continue.
+- Singing: Due to the associated risks surrounding this activity, it is recommended that singing be permitted only while wearing a mask to minimize airborne transmission; singing by the cantor(s) and musicians will continue.

 - Offertory: The offertory procession will resume.
 Those participating in this should use the hand sanitizer provided before handling the gifts to be offered.

 - Collection: For the collection, the basket will either be passed from person to person or collected by the usher, depending upon the section in which one is seated.